Cooper, UNC officials react after Supreme Court strikes down affirmative action in college admissions, says race cannot be a factor

 The schools said that they use race in a limited way, but that eliminating it as a factor altogether would make it much harder to achieve a student body that looks like America.

-At the eight Ivy League universities, the number of nonwhite students increased from 27% in 2010 to 35% in 2021, according to federal data.
-Those men and women include Asian, Black, Hispanic, Native American, Pacific Islander and biracial students.
+At the eight Ivy League universities, the number of nonwhite students increased by 55% from 2010 to 2021, according to federal data.
+That group, which includes, Native American, Asian, Black, Hispanic, Pacific Islander and biracial students, accounted for 35% of students on those campuses in 2021, up from 27% in 2010.

 In 2020, California voters easily rejected a ballot measure to bring back affirmative action.